Puppy Training 101: Essential Tips to Teach Them Right

-Any communication from pooch could mean they need to go.
-Take him/her outside if they start whining, scratching at the door, circling, squatting or showing any signs of restlessness.
+- Communication is key.
+All kinds of communication from pooch could mean they need to go.
+Take him/her outside if they start whining, scratching at the door, circling, squatting, or showing any signs of restlessness.

-If you live in an apartment or don’t have garden access there are a range of options from puppy pads to artificial grass.
-If your bow wow will have access to garden, then you may still want to demarcate an area.
+If you live in an apartment or don’t have garden access then there are a range of options from puppy pads to artificial grass.
+If your bow wow does have access to a garden, then you may still want to demarcate an area.
 Unless the whole garden is the area – the choice is yours.

-Some things to remember when using a crate are:
+Some things to remember when crate training your puppy…

-- Never leave pup inside the crate for too long – you don’t want them to soil their bed as this can create a negative pattern.
+- When crate training, never leave puppy inside the crate for too long – you don’t want them to soil their bed as this can create a negative pattern.

-- Let them out at one-hour intervals and give them time to play before returning to the crate.
-If you are crate training at night, intervals can be three hours long.
+- Let puppy out at one-hour intervals during crate training and give them time to play (as playtime is essential for dogs) before returning to the crate.
+If you’re crate training your puppy at night, intervals can be three hours long.

 - The crate is a safe space – don’t use it to punish your puppy.
 If your puppy gets separation anxiety, it might be better to bring them back out.
-Separation anxiety in pets can cause potty accidents, which will cause setbacks to training.
+Separation anxiety in pets can cause potty accidents, which will lead to setbacks to training.

 - Play games to reinforce the crate as a positive space.
 You can throw the ball into the crate or put a treat inside so puppy gets the hang of going in and out on their own.

 - When your puppy is active and playful, keep them out of the crate.
-Only put them in the crate once they are calm.
-This reinforces the link between the crate and den.
+Only put them in the crate once they’re calm.
+This reinforces the link between the crate and the den.